stiatragul/maba.org.au/content/alre/grants/index.md

 * Support for visitors or students to curate parts of the ANIC Lepidoptera collection
 * Collecting trips designed to obtain material for specific taxonomic studies
 * Molecular, morphological and life-history research to generate data for taxonomic and phylogenetic studies
-* Provision of cabinets to amateur collectors to ensure proper housing of material collected or on loan $from Institutions
+* Provision of cabinets to amateur collectors to ensure proper housing of material collected or on loan from Institutions
 * Preparation and printing of scientific publications
 * Travel and accommodation for international researchers to work in the ANIC to undertake taxonomic research and/or curatorial work enhancing the scientific value of the collection
 * Scholarships to support undergraduate, MSc and PhD students undertaking taxonomic and phylogenetic research.

 A list of all past successful grants are on the [Past Awarded Grants]( {{< ref "alre/pastgrants/index.md" >}}) page.

-## Call for Grant Applications 2022-2023
+## Call for Grant Applications 2023 - 2024

-We are pleased to announce grants of up to $4500 from the Perpetual Foundation - Australian Lepidoptera Research Endowment (ALRE) for the financial year July 2022 to 2023, and we are inviting applications.​
+We are pleased to announce grants of up to $4500 from the Perpetual Foundation - Australian Lepidoptera Research Endowment (ALRE) for the financial year July 2023 to 2024, and we are inviting applications.​

 ## Eligibility